SAN FRANCISCO POETS

 Guitarra

-This is my dead companion
+This is my dear companion

 I used to take him everywhere I go